dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 **Installing the BeeGFS client via Omnia**

-After the required parameters are filled in ``input/storage_config.yml``, Omnia installs BeeGFS on manager and compute nodes while executing the ``omnia.yml`` playbook.
+After the required parameters are filled in ``input/storage_config.yml``, Omnia installs BeeGFS on all nodes while executing the ``storage.yml`` playbook.

 .. caution:: Do not remove or comment any lines in the ``input/storage_config.yml`` file.